trx control

 The trx-control Integration Guide

-The trx-control Integration Guide aims at being helpful when integrating trx-control into your own software or writing a client that uses trx-control.
+The trx-control Integration Guide documents integrating trx-control into your own software or writing a client that uses trx-control.

 The trx-control Developer Guide

-The trx-control Developer Guide aims at being helpful when developing new transceiver drivers or extensions.
+The trx-control Developer Guide documents how to develop new transceiver drivers or extensions.

 The trx-control protocol is open for anyone do develop a client or integrate trx-control into their own software.
 Nevertheless we do provide a client app aimed at mobile devices.